-Radiology Tech Occupation Description in Portsmouth NH
+Radiology Tech Work Description in Pittsburg NH

 - Traditional and specialized X-Rays

 - Computerized tomography (CT) or “CAT” scans

 - Magnetic resonance imaging (MRI)